 The Miscellaneous bundle includes the remaining code updates that did not clearly fit into another bundle.
-These items include deleting expired sunset clauses, removing unnecessary or outdated regulations for convenience stores, eliminating language with a racist history, and allowing the Port of Portland to use land more efficiently in the greenway overlay zone.
+These items include deleting expired sunset clauses, removing regulations for convenience stores operators, eliminating language with a racist history, and allowing public agencies to use land more efficiently in the greenway overlay zone.